The Plant Person is a bridge between the Plant and Animal Kingdoms, being able to talk to plants (or at least understand them at an empathic level

-- The Big Bad in Men in Black II is a form of a plant and takes form of a Victoria's Secret model.
+- The Big Bad in Men In Black II is a form of a plant and takes form of a Victoria's Secret model.

 - Dryads also show up in Narnia.
 Lewis describes them in great detail.
 Such as Birch dryads as looking like slender girls with showery hair, dressed in silver and fond of dancing, beech dryads as looking like gracious, queenly, goddesses dressed fresh transparent green, and oak dryads as looking like wizened old men with warts, gnarled fingers, and hair growing out of the warts.

-- Ents in Lord of the Rings.
+- Ents in The Lord of the Rings are living trees.